pjrt/pjrt.github.io/_posts/2015-05-11-how-not-to-pull-from-s3.md

 ---
-title: How not to pull from S3 using Apache Spark
+title: How NOT to pull from S3 using Apache Spark
 subtitle: And how to actually do it
 layout: post
 ---